xRoier/Harmonic/docs/README.md

 ## Recording
 The `RecordController` can record video, by default, it will save flv files into `working_dir/Record`.
-You can overrite the recording configuration by register you own configure class in `StartUp` class
+You can overrite the recording configuration by register you own configure class in `Startup` class

 ```csharp
 class MyRecordConfiguration: RecordServiceConfiguration